niha-v/Restaurant-Oder-Analysis/README.md

+--Use Restaurant Data.

 use restaurant_db;

 -- View Menu_items table.

 select * from menu_items;

--- Find number of items on the menu select count(*) from menu_items;
+-- Find number of items on the menu.

+select count(*) from menu_items;

--- Least and expensive item
+-- Least and expensive item.

 select * from menu_items
 order by price;

 select * from menu_items
 order by price desc;

--- Italain dishes
+-- Italain dishes.

 select count(*) from menu_items where category = 'Italian';

--- Least and expesive italain dish select * from menu_items where category = 'Italian' order by price;
+-- Least and expesive italain dish.

+select * from menu_items
+where category = 'Italian'
+order by price;

--- dishes in each category
+-- Dishes in each category.

 select category, count(menu_item_id) as num_dishes
 from menu_items
 group by category;